WooCommerce Lightspeed POS allows you to integrate and import inventory from Lightspeed to WooCommerce and sync inventory across both systems.

 - WooCommerce sells products and feeds inventory changes back to Lightspeed

-- Product management is done in Lightspeed for all values that are synced by the extension: Price, images etc. while WooCommerce provides the beatiful storefront.
+- Product management is done in Lightspeed for all values that are synced by the extension: Price, images etc. while WooCommerce provides the beautiful storefront.

-This is what defines a 1-way sync scenario using this extension to sync Lightspeed with your WooCommerce store: Lightspeed overrules / manages WooCommerce product inventory while WooCommerce feeds selected info (sales, inventory) back to it.
+This is what defines a 1-way sync scenario using this extension to sync Lightspeed with your WooCommerce store: Lightspeed overrules / manages WooCommerce product inventory while WooCommerce feeds selected info (inventory, sku, descriptions, etc…) back to it.
 We try to depict this in our little header graphic.

 Due to the fact that Lightspeed is the deciding factor in this system, we call Lightspeed the “Source of Truth”.